ericps1/crts/tutorials/tutorial_1.md

 Now open the scenario configuration file 2\_Node\_FDD\_Network.cfg This file defines the most basic scenario involving two CR nodes.
-The default cognitive engine is transparent (does not make any decisions).
+The default cognitive engine is an empty template (it does not make any decisions).
 If you haven't already, take a look at the definition of the cognitive engine being used by this scenario just to see the general structure, more details are provided in the Cognitive Engine section of the documentation.